fredrikburmester/streamyfin/README.md

 ## 🙌 Contributing

 We welcome any help to make Streamyfin better.
 If you'd like to contribute, please fork the repository and submit a pull request.
-For major changes, it's best to open an issue first to discuss your ideas.
+For major changes, we recommend opening an issue first to discuss your ideas.

 ### Development info

-1. Use node `20`
+1. Use Node.js `20`
 2. Install dependencies `bun i`
 3. Create an expo dev build by running `npx expo run:ios` or `npx expo run:android`.